Trilinear Higgs coupling determination via single-Higgs differential measurements at the LHC: Constraining through a global fit

 where $\kappa_{gg \rm F} = \kappa_{t \bar t H} =\kappa_t$ and $\kappa_{VH} = \kappa_{\rm VBF} =\kappa_V$ and the effect of $\kt$ is parameterised via the quantity $\delta\mu_i(\kappa_3)$.
 In presence of NLO EW corrections $\delta\mu_i(\kt) $ is given by

 where we have explicitly shown which quantities depend on the specific production process $i$.
 For differential distributions, differential $K_{\rm EW}$ have to be used.
 As can be noted, we did not include $\kappa_t$ and $\kappa_V$ effects entering at one loop.
 As we will see in the results of the fit, we are going to probe deviations at the percent level in $\kappa_t$ and $\kappa_V$.
 Thus, $\kappa_t^2 \kt$ and $\kappa_V^2 \kt$ effects are negligible for our purposes.
 On the other hand, terms of order $\kappa_t^2 \kt^2$ and $\kappa_V^2 \kt^2$ may be more important and in fact those from the Higgs-wave-function can be consistently resummed; they are included in eq.~\eqref{mui} via the $Z_H^{\rm BSM} \kappa_i^2$ term.~\footnote{Eq.~\eqref{eq:mu-production} can be in principle generalised to an EFT framework.
 In that case, EW corrections can be performed also on top of new physics effects entering at the tree level as well as $\kt$-induced correction.
 However, the latter involves non-trivial higher-dimensional corrections.} However, unless differently specified, we verified that also the inclusion of the $\kappa_t^2 \kt^2$ and $\kappa_V^2 \kt^2$ contributions has a negligible impact in the results presented in the following.
+It is also important to note that any further $\kappa_t $ or $\kappa_V$ dependence that may be introduced by NLO EW corrections, on top of those already present at LO, is negligible.
+Indeed, NLO EW corrections are {\it per se} at the percent level and their anomalous $\kappa_t$ component would be of the order of few percents of the corrections themselves.
+Thus, these kinds of effects, which similarly to those of order $\kappa_t^2 \kt^2$ and $\kappa_V^2 \kt^2$ can actually be calculated only in an EFT framework, are expected to be of the order $\sim\alpha (\kappa_i -1)$ and therefore at the permille level or even smaller in our analysis.
+For this reason, we can safely ignore them.

 Similarly, the signal strength $\mu_f$ for the Higgs decays $H \to f$ is given by

 NLO EW corrections in Higgs decays are small at inclusive level, therefore we can safely ignore them.
 The partial decay width in a given channel is given by